apsun/VNaaS/README.md

 - Twitter bot
 - Email signature

+### I cloned the repository, how do I run this?

+You will have to generate the data yourself, but don't worry!
+All the tools needed to do so are provided in the `utils` directory.
+For the supported games, the steps are as follows:

+1. Generate the database
+    - Run `sqlite3 data.db < utils/schema.sql`
+2. Populate the database
+    - You will need the original .hcb files from the game!
+    - Find the resource extractor script for the game in `utils/favorite/hcbinfo`
+    - Run `python3 utils/favorite/hcb2db.py data.db input.hcb extractor.py`
+    - Repeat for any other games you wish to add
+3. Start the web server
+    - Run `python3 web/vnaas.py data.db`

 ### Shut up and take my donations!

 Please support the developers of the games instead, they're the ones who